vlasiuk-anatolii/blog-up-back/README.md

 ## 📝 Notes

 * The frontend should be configured to send requests to `http://localhost:3001`
-* Make sure PostgreSQL is running and a database named `blog` is created
+* Make sure PostgreSQL is running and a database named `blog-up` is created

 ## 📄 License